 I am a big fan of the writer and researcher Dr Brene Brown.
 I always get something new from her work even if I have come across it before.
 Brene tells a very interesting story about the movie Flashdance that I think best illustrates the notion of perfection and how it is perpetuated.
 First just let me say that Flashdance is the second highest grossing dance movie of all time.
 It made a staggering 150 million dollars at the box office.
 For those of you who are not familiar with Flashdance it’s an 80’s movie about a young women called Alex Owen who is a steel worker by day and an exotic dancer by night, (yeah seriously!)Continue reading

-As the news circulated yesterday of yet another Taliban bomb attack in Afghanistan that claimed the lives of 64 people and injuring more than 300, was reminded of a story I recently came across a story in a book called The Taliban Shuffle (now a major motion picture starring Tina Fey) about the Kabul Zoo and its most famous resident Marjan the lion.
+As the news circulated yesterday of yet another Taliban bomb attack in Afghanistan that claimed the lives of 64 people and injuring more than 300, was reminded of a story I recently came across in a book called The Taliban Shuffle. (now a major motion picture starring Tina Fey) It was about the Kabul Zoo and its most famous resident Marjan the lion.
 Marjan which means coral or precious stone in Persian, was given to the Kabul Zoo by the Germans along with a lioness called Chucha in 1978 .
 He was donated in order to quite rumors of a Soviet invasion.
-Of course within a year the Soviets did invade Afghanistan and the zoo, like all the other sites in Kabul suffered the consequences.
+Of course within a year the Soviets invaded Afghanistan anyway and like all the other sites in Kabul the zoo also suffered the consequences.

 Kabul, Afghanistans capital City was captured in 1992 by Jihadi groups and the Government lost control.
 As soon as the Russians left Afghanistan warlords moved in and a terrible civil war broke out.
 They began shelling and sending rockets into Kabul, as a result the walls of the zoo came tumbling down.
 The medical unit was destroyed making it impossible to treat any of the animals.
 Disease and hunger spread like wild-fire.
 Although many of the animals were eaten or died the fledgling zoo somehow remained open.Continue reading